hannahtillim/HHH6b-analysis/analysis/README.md

 ### To compile and run the code

+Edit the Makefile to point at the correct directories for:
+- Samples
+- FastJet lib and include
+- FJContrib lib

+Then type:

 make && ./HHH4b

 This runs the analysis code for all the analyses specified in ./src/HHH4b.cc.